Syntax

 - GENERATED…AS IDENTITY

-- PRIMARY KEY (single-column only)
+- PRIMARY KEY:

 - Always uses

-- Constraints are ordered: PRIMARY KEY, UNIQUE, FOREIGN KEY, CHECK (both inline and separate)
+- Constraints are ordered: PRIMARY KEY, UNIQUE, FOREIGN KEY, CHECK

 - SERIAL types are normalized to uppercase canonical forms (SMALLSERIAL, SERIAL, BIGSERIAL)